Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Ovi advised us against walking the steep stairs to the top as there are areas that are abandoned and hidden from view.
 Thieves loiter around these areas.
 A taxi to the top can cost between USD2-3.
 It is advisable to keep the taxi waiting for you and this can be negotiated for around USD8.
 Entrance fee USD1.

 La Ronda is known as the Bohemian area of the city.
 This area with its quaint cobblestone streets covers a few blocks within the Old Town.
-In the 1900s this area was well known for its bars, some subterranean, and was the main hangout for artists, poets, singers, painters etc. Today is it a well-known area for its many restaurants, bars and shops.
+In the 1900s this area was well known for its bars, some underground, and was the main hangout for artists, poets, singers, painters etc. Today is it a well-known area for its many restaurants, bars and shops.
 The busiest nights are Friday and Saturday but if you plan to visit on Mondays most establishments do close except for The Happy Mondays Cafe.

 We finished our tour in Espejo Street.
 A street full of XIX-XX century buildings with restaurants and shops.